Fly Above The Rest

 Ask the Answer Man

-Paul Royko, a piston engine oil specialist, will help participants learn about the oil in their engine, answer questions about oils, and perform a live product demonstration at the ‘Ask the Answer Man’ sessions each day at the AeroShell booth.
+Paul Royko, a piston engine oil specialist, will share with participants the fundamentals of today’s piston engine oils and talk about what the future of oils may look like.
+He will also be on hand to answer questions about oils, and perform a live product demonstration at the ‘Ask the Answer Man’ sessions each day at the AeroShell booth.
 All attendees at these sessions will receive an AeroShell hat.
-In addition, there will be technical presentations on the fundamentals of today’s piston engine oils and unleaded avgas during the Daily Technical Forums.

 |Session Title||Date and Time||Location|